Filing a claim

 ✓ Explanation if there are more than 7 days between date of crime and date it was reported

-✓ Explanation if more than one year between date of crime and date this claim is being filed
+✓ Explanation if more than one year passed between date of crime and date this claim is being filed

 ✓ Description of crime